A mini analysis

 Let’s explore some of the basics of extreme/fad diets that you may have heard of.

 It is claimed to help with weight loss, cardiovascular disease, diabetes and even treating cancer.
 However, there is incomplete evidence to back this up.
-According to a study in JAMA Internal Medicine, individuals didn’t have a significant amount of weight loss compared to another restricted diet.
-Also, blood sugar, cholesterol, and insulin levels did not improve.
-In fact, LDL cholesterol levels were actually higher in the group that was doing intermittent fasting.
-Theoretically, individuals taking vitamins or medication involving lowering blood sugar, or ones that need to be taken with food can cause serious side effects.
-Also, those with eating disorders or obsessive/compulsive tendencies might have issues with intermittent fasting.
+According to a study in JAMA Internal Medicine, Individuals didn’t have a significant amount of weight loss compared to another restricted diet and blood sugar levels, cholesterol and insulin levels did not improve.
+In fact, LDL cholesterol levels were actually higher in the group which was doing intermittent fasting.
+Theoretically, individuals taking vitamins or medication involving lowering blood sugar or ones that one needs to be taken with food can cause serious side effects.
+Also, those with eating disorders or obsessive/compulsive tendencies also might have issues with intermittent fasting.
 Intermittent fasting can trigger a few characteristics regarding eating disorders.
-These triggers can be feeling anxious about food, an unhealthy focus on not eating, hormone imbalances, and feeling extremely fatigued.
+These triggers can be feeling anxiety about food, an unhealthy focus of not eating, hormone imbalance and feeling extremely fatigued.

-Plus, many people mistakenly believe that in the permissible hours of eating, they can eat anything they want so they completely overdo it and never learn healthier habits.
+Plus, many people mistakenly believe that in the permissible hours of eating they can eat anything they want so they completely overdo it and never even learn healthier habits.

-- It is extremely low in calories which is both not sustainable for hunger and energy and slows down your metabolism.
+1. It is extremely low in calories which is both not sustainable for hunger and energy and slows down your metabolism

 The problem with all the packaged foods…

-The Keto Diet is an ultra low carb diet that promises weight loss, maintained blood sugar levels, and more energy.
-It restricts you from fruits, vegetables, sugar, and most carbs.
-This diet requires you to plan a lot, track your carbohydrates intake,and make sure you’re not eating too much protein and even healthy fats.
+The Keto diet is an ultra low carb diet that promises weight loss, maintained blood sugar levels and more energy.
+It restricts you from fruits, vegetables, sugar and most carbs.
+This diet requires you to plan a lot and track your carbohydrates intake and make sure you’re not eating too much protein and even healthy fats.